migmm/e-commerce/README.md

 api/products/:id ---> Delete one product from ID

 ### SWAGGER DOCUMENTATION

-There is available a Swagger documentation at http://localhost:8080/swagger-ui/index.html
+There is available a Swagger documentation at http://localhost:8080/api/docs/

-IF you are running outside a localhost Change http://localhost:8080 for your URL
+If you are running outside a localhost Change http://localhost:8080 for your URL

 ### Installation